 Disciplinary action will reflect zero tolerance of weapons on or near school property or at school activities, including air guns that shoot pellets, BBs, or other similar material.
 Accordingly, a student who possesses any type of gun on or near school grounds or at school sponsored activities before, during, or after school hours will be subject to long-term suspension or expulsion.
+Electronic communication including, but not limited to, social media or text messages that take place off of campus will not be investigated unless it is threatening the safety of students and staff.
+Social media posts threatening the school will not be tolerated.
 Zero tolerance is defined as follows: Immediate and developmentally appropriate action will be taken as per Heritage Elementary Student Code included in the back of this handbook.
 Disciplinary action in this area will also reflect zero tolerance for possession or use of any other instrument in a dangerous, intimidating or combative manner.